RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

 Once we have our parameters, we then need to group these into layers.
 We have two slab models, each of which consists of a head and a tail at different deuteration levels.
 This means we require 4 layers total.

-3. 'Instrument' Parameters: (Backgrounds, scalefactors and resolutions)
+3. 'Instrument' Parameters: (Backgrounds, Resolutions and Scalefactors)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There are tables for backgrounds and background parameters, resolutions and resolution parameters; alongside the scalefactors table.
-The tables for scalefactors, backgrounds, resolutions and parameters thereof describe parameters which are not directly part of our model, but part of our experiment, such as the background or resolution of the instrument, or scale factors to fix systemic errors in scaling (with respect to absolute reflectivity).
-We will not discuss these in detail here, but we will note that background parameters, resolution parameters and scalefactors are parameters just like the ones above, and can be fit in the same way as part of our analysis (e.g. if the scalefactor is unknown and we would like to optimise it)!
+These describe parameters which are not directly part of our model, but part of our experiment, such as the background or resolution of the instrument, or scale factors to fix systemic errors in scaling (with respect to absolute reflectivity).
+We will not discuss these in detail here, but we will note that background parameters, resolution parameters and scalefactors are parameters just like the ones above, and can be fitted in the same way as part of our analysis (e.g. if the scalefactor is unknown and we would like to optimise it)!

 4. Data